 - Applying safe work procedures in RF zones.

-- All training is conducted aligned with local and international best practices.
-After successful completion of this course, he/she will be found trained aligned to South African Occupational Health and Safety Act 85 of 1993 Construction Regulations.
+- All training is conducted in accordance with local and international best practices as well as in alignment to local acts and regulations.
+After successful completion of this course candidates will be found competent as per Occupational Health and Safety Act 85 of 1993 Construction Regulations 1.

 - All Fall Arrest Operators must work under competent supervision as per site/task requirement, ensuring a fall arrest rescue can be performed at any time.